-The spending limit using contactless was upped from £30 to £45 last April, and in the latest budget, the government announced it’s set to rise once more, this time more than double to £100 per transaction.
+The spending limit using contactless was upped from £30 to £45 last April, and it’s set to rise once more today, 15th October, this time more than double to £100 per transaction.
 So, with that in mind, in this article we’ll cover:

 The simple answer is because consumers want it to.
 The demand for contactless payments is sky high, and the increase from £30 to £40 put a spotlight on its popularity: